 - 16. The OfS will notify allocations of funding to each eligible higher education provider.
-We will first issue grant tables showing the allocations of recurrent funding for providers for the 2022-23 academic year in July 2022.
-Formula-based allocations of capital funding for the 2022-23 financial year were first announced on 16 May 2022.7 Other grants will be notified separately. - 17.
+We will first issue grant tables showing the allocations of recurrent funding for providers for the 2024--25 academic year in July 2024.
+The last of three allocations of formula-based capital funding allocations across the three financial year period 2022-23 to 2024-25 was first announced on 11 April 2024 and updated on 26 July 2024.7 Other grants will be notified separately. - 17.
 The OfS may adjust allocations subsequently: - a.
-In the light of any data assurance work we carry out with individual providers, any other data amendments that it agrees to accept,8 and any transfers of students or activity between providers that it agrees to reflect. - b.
+In the light of any data assurance work we carry out with individual providers, any other data amendments that we agree to accept,8 and any transfers of students or activity between providers that we agree to reflect. - b.
 For other reasons arising from the eligibility criteria for, and terms and conditions of, OfS funding set out in this document or notified separately.
 The OfS may also deny a provider access to future grant funding, including access to specific grants or to discretionary funding. - 18.
-Initial allocations of recurrent and formula capital grants for 2022-23 for some providers will be determined using data they have submitted to the Higher Education Students Forecast
+Initial allocations of recurrent and formula capital grants for 2024-25 for some providers may be determined using data they have submitted to the Higher Education Students Forecast 2024-25 (HESF24) survey.9 This applies to providers that did not have higher education provision recognised for OfS funding purposes in 2023-24.
+Where this is the case, the OfS will recalculate and adjust those allocations to reflect a provider's actual student numbers in